 Over the last year, I've gotten the chance to know Sharon Buchbinder!
 Not only is she a remarkable writer, but she's funny, brilliant and fights for what is right.
 It's my pleasure to share some of her writing history, tips, tricks and info on her new release, An Inn Decent Proposal, with you today!

 But the one thing that a book must have to count as a romance novel at all is either a Happily Ever After or Happily For Now.
 The reader goes into the story knowing that everything is going to turn out all right in the end, better than all right, no matter how dire the circumstances may seem.

 And in knowing better, and understanding that romance is both subversive and aggressively feminist and forward thinking, I now hold it to a much higher standard than I ever did in the past.

-I sat down with author Sandra Tilley to talk writing, passion and her book, The Ghost and Mrs. Miller!
+I sat down with Candace Robinson to talk writing, passion, and her new book, The Bride of Glass!

 I first published my senior year of college, early in 2014, and let me say that there are a great many things I have learned about writing, romance, desire and business since then.
 Here are just a few.